jason810496/gh-contribution-histogram-action/README.md

-# OSS Contribution Histogram Generator
+# OSS Contribution Graph Generator

-A GitHub Action that generates contribution histograms showing the number of pull requests authored and reviewed by a user in specific repositories over time.
+A GitHub Action that generates contribution graph showing the number of pull requests authored and reviewed by a user in specific repositories over time.

 ## Usage